banerjee-ronitb/auth-service/README.md

 <h2> Authentication Microservice </h2>

-This service showcases integration with <a href="https://www.okta.com/">OKTA</a> to sign up new users.
-Existing users can login to generate an access token.
+This service showcases integration with <a href="https://www.okta.com/">OKTA</a> and Apache Kafka.

+- New users can sign,up.
+Existing users can login to generate the access token.
+- On every new user sign up, an User Create event is triggered to Apache Kafka.
+- The event consumed by the <a href="https://github.com/banerjee-ronitb/graph-service"> graph service </a>
+- This implementation is an example of OKTA Authorization Code by Grant flow.

+- For information on OKTA Account setup, visit <a href="https://developer.okta.com/docs/guides/implement-grant-type/authcode/main/"> OKTA Docs </a>

 <h3> Getting Started </h3>

 Follow the steps below: